CS2212-2012-G2/SurvivorPool-doc/Asn4/source/admin.rst

 To add a new contestant, follow these steps:

-1. Press the :index:`New` button located at the bottom of the panel to clear the contestant fields.
+1. Press the `New` button located at the bottom of the panel to clear the contestant fields.

 2. Input the contestant's first name, last name, picture and desired contestant id into the text fields.

-3. Select the contestant's required tribe from the drop down box to the right of the "Tribe" label.
+3. Select the contestant's required tribe from the drop down box to the right of the `Tribe` label.

 .. index::
    pair: Contestant; Add New

-4. Press the "Add" button.
+4. Press the `Add` button.

-5. To add the next contestant, continue on by pressing :index:`New` once again and repeat.
+5. To add the next contestant, continue on by pressing `New` once again and repeat.
 You will only be able to add until the cap number of contestants has been reached.